kaisadilla/judith/.info/spec.md

 In practice, this means that developers don't need to worry about the implicit type of a numeric literal as the compiler will take care of that job.

-While numeric literals themselves will be reinterpreted as needed, values of a numeric type cannot be implicitly converted (e.g. once score of type `Num` is defined, you cannot assign the value of `score` to a local of type `Int`).
+While numeric literals themselves will be reinterpreted as needed, values of a numeric type cannot always be implicitly converted.

-_For a full explanation of number conversion, see [Type casting § Number casting](#casting-numbers)._
+_For a full explanation of number conversion, see [Type casting § Number conversion](#casting-numbers)._

 ## <a name="literals-strings"></a> Strings
 String literals can be defined with either double quotes or backticks: